tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 other certificates, it is valid to use them to issue other signed objects as long as the certificate contains the digitalSignature KeyUsage ({{RFC5280}} section 4.2.1.3).
 (All certificates compatible with TLS 1.3 are required to contain the digitalSignature KeyUsage.)
-We define a new signed object format that would encode only the semantics that are needed for this application.
+This document defines a new signed object format that would encode only the semantics that are needed for this application.
 The Credential has the following structure: